 The ability to connect systems following different transport protocols

 The ability to validate the message originating from the source endpoint against a standard schema

 The ability to transform the message as required by destination endpoints

 The ability to enrich the message by adding properties to the message context.
 The properties can then be used to route the message to a destination or an intermediary endpoint.

 All these capabilities are made available through rich messaging endpoints available as part of BizTalk Services.
 The following diagram depicts how rich messaging endpoints bridge mismatches between systems and applications.

 To sum it up, BizTalk Services offers four major components (connectivity, validation, enrichment, transformation) that can be stitched together to provide rich messaging endpoints.

 Connectors: These bridge the gap between different transport protocols as well as different LOB applications that exist on the premise behind a firewall but expose their operational endpoints on the cloud.
 Bridges accept incoming messages from different protocols such as HTTP, FTP, and SFTP.
 Bridges can send outgoing messages to different protocols such as HTTP, FTP, SFTP as well as other endpoints such as Azure Blobs, Service Bus Queues, Topics, and Relays.

 In addition, BizTalk Services also provides connectivity to on-premise LOB applications such as SQL Server, SAP, Siebel, and Oracle databases/E-Business Suite.
-For more information, see BizTalk Adapter Service.
+For more information, see Using the BizTalk Adapter Service (BAS).